How To Delete Personal Information from Google

 By Aliza Vigderman Aliza Vigderman, Senior Editor, Industry Analyst

-Whether you want to avoid identity theft, hide a troubling social media presence, get rid of misinformation or decrease the risk of being stalked, deleting your personal information from Google is an essential first step.
+Whether you want to avoid identity theft, hide a troubling social media presence, eliminate misinformation, or decrease the risk of being stalked, deleting your personal information from Google is an essential first step.

 Fortunately, it’s not that hard to clean up what information Google has of you.
 Although you may not be able to wipe your online presence completely, taking these steps will help you claim a little bit more online privacy and anonymity.